Non-binary Oklahoma lawmaker censured after protest arrest

 Recent efforts by the GOP-controlled Legislature to prohibit gender-affirming medical care for trans children and pass other anti-trans legislation, including a prohibition on insurance coverage for gender-affirming care for people of all ages, has led to several protests at the Capitol.
 One protest last week became heated when a protester allegedly poured water on a state representative and scuffled with a trooper before being arrested.

-Officers wanted to question the activist inside Turner’s office in connection with that incident.
+Officers wanted to question the activist, who was inside Turner’s legislative office.

-“Several troopers went up there (to Turner’s office) with the intent to ask some questions and verify their identity,” said Trooper Eric Foster with the Highway Patrol, which provides security at the Capitol complex.
-“When we go up to the representative’s office, we were not allowed in, even from opening the door.”
+“When we go up to the representative’s office, we were not allowed in, even from opening the door,” said Trooper Eric Foster with the Highway Patrol, which provides security at the Capitol complex.

 Officers ultimately were able to speak to the person in Turner’s office, who was later arrested on a complaint of assault and battery on a police officer, Foster said.